ciro-mota/firefox-desnap/README.md

 When installing Firefox using this method you will have updates directly from the system repo `apt update` and `apt upgrade`.

+## 📧 Thunderbird

+It's a little out of context of the scope of this repo, however Thunderbird is currently also in Snap format on Ubuntu 24.04 and so I added an adjacent script to install the non-Snap version on that system.

+> [!NOTE]
+>When adding the Mozilla Team's PPA you check for the alert:
+>
+>W: https://ppa.launchpadcontent.net/mozillateam/ppa/ubuntu/dists/noble/InRelease: Signature by key 0AB215679C571D1C8325275B9BDB3D89CE49EC21 uses weak algorithm (rsa1024)
+>
+>This is not necessarily an error as can be seen in [this link](https://discourse.ubuntu.com/t/new-requirements-for-apt-repository-signing-in-24-04/42854).
+The `Thunderbird-DeSnap.sh` script can bypass this alert and will be temporarily removed after being corrected by the Canonical and/or Mozilla Team.

 ## 🎁 Sponsoring

 If you like this work, give me it a star on GitHub, and consider supporting it: